 If we consider synthetic rough versus simulant rough for a moment:

 In contrast to synthetic gemstones which have the same chemical composition, crystal system and physical constants as their natural counterparts, a simulant need only have a superficial resemblance to the gemstone it imitates.

 So, on this day instead of finding alluvial gold, I had found what in effect was gemstone rough – or at least a simulant “LG-ite” – the LG branding still visible on the shattered TV case.

 I have also sourced CRT glass in the past from beaches near Hobart, deposited there as the result of nefarious activities – Rank Arenarite?
 The further irony being that CRT tubes are no longer manufactured, so this glass will become rarer and rarer as time goes on – much like natural gem material.

 As an addendum, it must be cautioned that CRT glass can/does have a significant lead oxide (PbO) component.
 So it is probably not a good idea to work with this material for extended periods, or long term, due to the potential health risks of lead.

-I sell my stones at the fabulous Silver City Souvenirs rock, gem, jewellery and mineral shop in Zeehan, west coast of Tasmania to possibly source some faceting rough.
-It can be found at 131A Main Street, Zeehan.
+I sell my stones at the fabulous Silver City Souvenirs rock, gem, jewellery and mineral shop in Zeehan, west coast of Tasmania.
+It can be found at 131A Main Street, Zeehan (0438 448 904).

-I highly recommend visiting the Zeehan Rock Shop if you are in the area, the knowledgeable proprietor, Richard, will be able to answer any of your questions regarding minerals and rocks in the West Coast area and has many stunning items to purchase.
+I highly recommend visiting the Zeehan Rock Shop, the knowledgeable proprietor, Richard, will be able to answer your questions regarding minerals and rocks in the West Coast area and has many stunning items to purchase.

-I left a couple of samples of my Gladstone smoky quartz faceting work in the glass cabinet at the front counter in the shop if you wish to see some examples close-up.
+I have examples of my Gladstone smoky quartz faceting work in the glass cabinet at the front counter in the shop if you wish to see some stones close-up.